Death Wish (1974 film): Plot

-Paul Kersey is a successful, middle-aged architect and family man who lives happily in Manhattan with his wife, Joanna.
-One day, Joanna and their grown daughter, Carol—who is married to Jack Toby—are followed home from D'Agostino's by three muggers.
+Paul Kersey is a middle-aged architect who lives in Manhattan with his wife, Joanna, and their adult daughter Carol Kersey Toby.
+One day, Joanna and Carol are followed home from the grocery store by three muggers.
 The trio invade the Kersey apartment by posing as deliverymen.

-Discovering that Carol and Joanna only have $7 on them, the goons attack them, beating Joanna and brutally assaulting Carol before fleeing.
-Upon arriving at the hospital, Paul is devastated to learn that Joanna has died from her injuries.
-Shortly after his wife's funeral, Paul has an encounter with a mugger in a darkened street.
-Paul fights back with a homemade weapon, causing the mugger to run away, while Paul is shaken and energized by the encounter.
-Paul's boss sends him to Tucson, Arizona, to visit Ames Jainchill, a client with a residential development project.
-A few days later, Paul is invited to dinner by Ames at his gun club.
+Discovering that the women only have $7 on them, the goons severely beat Joanna and sexually assault Carol before fleeing.
+At the hospital, Joanna dies from her injuries.
+After her funeral, Paul has an encounter with a mugger, and fights back with a homemade weapon, causing the mugger to run away.
+Paul is left shaken and energized by the encounter.

+A few days later, Paul's boss Henry Ives sends him to Tucson, Arizona to work with real estate developer Ames Jainchill, a client with a residential development project.
+Paul is eventually invited to dinner by Ames at his gun club.
 Ames is impressed with Paul's pistol marksmanship at the target range.

-Paul reveals that he was a conscientious objector during the Korean War, when he served as a combat medic.
-He had been taught to handle firearms by his hunter-father, but after the senior Kersey was mortally wounded by a second hunter (who mistook Paul's father for a deer), Paul's mother made him swear never to use guns again.
-Paul is successful in helping Ames plan his residential housing development.
-Ames drives Paul back to Tucson Airport and presents Paul with a gift for his work on the development, which he places into Paul's checked luggage.
-Back in Manhattan, Paul learns from Jack that Carol's mind has snapped due to the trauma and her mother's death; Carol is now catatonic, and an elective mute.
+Paul reveals he was a conscientious objector during the Korean War, when he served as a combat medic, and that he had been taught to handle firearms by his hunter father.
+But after the senior Kersey was mortally wounded by a second hunter who mistook Paul's father for a deer, Paul's mother made him swear never to use guns again.
+Paul helps Ames plan his residential housing development.
+After a couple of weeks, Ames drives Paul back to Tucson Airport and places a gift as a thank you for his work on the project, into Paul's checked luggage.

+In Manhattan, Paul learns that Carol's mind has snapped due to the trauma she suffered and Joanna's death.
+Carol is now catatonic, and an elective mute, refusing to speak to her husband, Jack Toby.
 With Paul's blessing, Jack commits Carol to a mental rehabilitation institute.
-Paul learns that Ames has given him a nickel-plated Colt Police Positive revolver and a box of ammunition.
-He loads it and takes a late-night walk during which he is mugged at gunpoint.
-Paul fatally shoots the mugger and, in a state of shock, runs home and vomits.
-The next evening, Paul walks through the city looking for dangerous and violent criminals; sure enough, he kills several muggers over the next few weeks, either luring them into a confrontation by presenting himself as an affluent victim, or when he sees them attacking other innocent people.
+At home, Paul opens Ames' gift to discover that it is a Colt .32 caliber revolver with a box of ammunition and cleaning kit.
+He loads the gun, takes a late-night walk and is mugged at gunpoint, but Paul fatally shoots the mugger Thomas Leroy Marston.
+Shocked, he then runs home and vomits.
+Over the next several weeks, Paul walks through the city looking for criminals, killing several muggers by luring them into a confrontation by presenting himself as an affluent victim, or when he sees them attacking innocent people.
 NYPD Inspector Frank Ochoa investigates the vigilante killings.
 His department narrows it down to a list of men who have had a family member recently killed by muggers, and/or are war veterans.